-In preparation for the commercial launch of Qsymia in the United States, we have entered into the following agreements:
+In support of the commercial launch of Qsymia in the United States, we entered into agreements as follows:

-- On May 22, 2012, we entered into a Dedicated Sales Team Agreement, or the Sales Team Agreement, with PDI, Inc. to provide us with promotional and commercialization support services for Qsymia.
-The Sales Team Agreement is effective beginning on July 30, 2012 and ending on July 29, 2014.
+- On May 22, 2012, we entered into a Dedicated Sales Team Agreement with PDI, Inc., as amended to date, or the Sales Team Agreement, to provide us with promotional and commercialization support services for Qsymia.
+The Sales Team Agreement is effective beginning on August 20, 2012 and ending on August 19, 2014.
 We have the option to extend the term of the agreement for two consecutive twelve-month periods.
 Under the terms of the Sales Team Agreement, PDI will provide us with 150 full-time sales representatives, three full-time field liaison managers, and one full-time account manager.
 In addition, under the Sales Team Agreement, PDI will provide us with program personnel to collect and capture physician information, including physician target call plan reach and frequency, deactivation information related to physician accounts and physician's behavioral or attitudinal response.
-Our total obligation under the Sales Team Agreement is \$57.2 million, including the start-up, deployments fees and compensation costs. - On July 17, 2012, we entered into the Commercial Manufacturing and Packaging Agreement, or the Manufacturing Agreement, with Catalent Pharma Solutions, LLC, or Catalent, pursuant to which Catalent will manufacture and supply Qsymia capsules, or the Product, for us.
+Our total obligation under the Sales Team Agreement is \$59.6 million, including the start-up, deployments fees and compensation costs. - On July 17, 2012, we entered into the Commercial Manufacturing and Packaging Agreement, or the Manufacturing Agreement, with Catalent Pharma Solutions, LLC, or Catalent, pursuant to which Catalent will manufacture and supply Qsymia capsules, or the Product, for us.
 Under the Manufacturing Agreement, we will purchase the Product from Catalent during the term of the Manufacturing Agreement for commercial use in the United States, Canada, the European Union and any other country that VIVUS and Catalent mutually agree to in writing.
-The Manufacturing Agreement commenced on July 17, 2012 and will continue for four years following the date of the first commercial sale of the Product by VIVUS to any third party, unless terminated earlier in accordance with the Manufacturing Agreement.
+The Manufacturing Agreement commenced on July 17, 2012 and will continue for four years following the date of the first commercial sale of the Product by VIVUS to any third-party, unless terminated earlier in accordance with the Manufacturing Agreement.
 In the first two contract years under the Manufacturing Agreement, Catalent will be the exclusive supplier of the Product to VIVUS.
 In the third and fourth contract years under the Manufacturing Agreement, Catalent will be a semi-exclusive supplier of the Product to VIVUS, subject to Catalent's right to earn exclusivity based on certain performance criteria and, at VIVUS' election, the build out of a secondary manufacturing site in the European Union.